 Working 300 metres above Sydney Harbour, Marr Contracting has removed one of its large luffing jib tower cranes from the Crown Sydney building in Australia.

 After the project topped out it was time for Marr to remove its M390D luffing tower crane.
 It was working atop the Crown Sydney for 27 months.
-Work to remove the crane included lifting the crane’s 46 metre boom and other sections using Marr’s unique recovery crane system.
+Work to remove the crane included lifting its 46 metre boom and other sections using Marr’s recovery crane system.

-Marr Contracting is known for its different or unconventional solutions to such challenges and this was no exception.
+Marr Contracting is known for its different or unconventional solutions to such challenges and these were no exception.
 With the building on a congested waterfront site between the harbour and another construction site, the crane solution had to be unique, Marr said.

 “Having a long-standing working relationship with Crown’s construction partners, they got us in early to help come up with a solution.
 When they originally contacted us, their primary concern was borne out of a previous experience where the craneage solution wasn’t able to meet the demands of working at height in a high wind area like Barangaroo.
 The brief, in short, was to come up with a solution that would speed up the construction programme without compromising on safety or quality,” said Simon Marr, managing director.

 Marr said it developed the bespoke super high-speed M390D with a high capacity winch system for the high-rise construction.
 Lifts of as much as 25 tonnes were made from ground level to the top of the tower in just over a minute, Marr said.
 The crane could also work in the high winds at that height.